Databricks: Acquisitions

-representing a significant increase from the previous year.

 In 2025, Databricks acquired a serverless database startup, Neon, for around $1 billion.
+In June 2026, Databricks announced it had agreed to acquire Panther Labs, an AI security operations center (SOC) platform, in order to use Panther's technology to support development for the security lakehouse capabilities of Lakewatch.
+In August 2026, Databricks acquired Electric, a data synchronization firm, to extend its PostgreSQL capabilities and support the expansion of its Lakebase infrastructure.

+Finance

 Funding

 In September 2013, Databricks announced it raised $13.9 million from Andreessen Horowitz and said it aimed to offer an alternative to Google's MapReduce system.
 Microsoft was a noted investor of Databricks in 2019, participating in the company's Series E at an unspecified amount.
 The company has raised $1.9 billion in funding, including a $1 billion Series G led by Franklin Templeton at a $28 billion post-money valuation in February 2021.
 Other investors include Amazon Web Services, CapitalG (a growth equity firm under Alphabet Inc.) and Salesforce Ventures.
 In August 2021, Databricks finished its eighth round of funding by raising $1.6 billion and valuing the company at $38 billion.

 In December 2024, Databricks announced a $10 billion financing at a valuation of $62 billion.
 In August 2025, Databricks announced a $1 billion Series K funding round, raising their valuation to over $100 billion.
+Just 3 months later, in December 2025, Databricks completed a $4 billion Series L funding round at a new valuation of $134 billion.